craffit/sbt-elm/README.md

 ==========================
 > Note that this step is not needed unless you want to tweak with the plugin.

-If you have elm installed, simply run:
+If you have Elm installed, simply run:

     sbt scripted

-If you want to also install elm compiler, run in the root of the repository:
+If you want to also install Elm compiler, run in the root of the repository:

     sh build.sh